20% to remember

 • encoding of configuration variables can encode all configurations = states

-• but in the State graph it is not possible to get from each state to another (and back)
+• but in the State graph it is not possible to get from any state to another (and back)

 State graph